top of page

 Some famous Basenji lovers are the royal family of Thailand.
 King Bhumibol Adulyadej, who died in 2016, was a lover and supporter of the breed.
 He had a Basenji called Khun Thong Daeng, who passed away just one year before him.

-According to her official royal biography, Thong Daeng was born to a stray dog in Bangkok in November 1998.
+According to her official royal biography, Thong Daeng was born to a str0ay dog in Bangkok in November 1998.
 She was later adopted by Rama IX Medical Center and given as a gift to the King when he visited the facility.

 His dog was a constant companion and even appeared on the King's greeting cards.